-Katie Powell enters her sixth year on the Irish coaching staff after reaching the NCAA Championship in five of those seasons.
+Katie Powell enters her seventh year on the Irish coaching staff after reaching the NCAA Championship in six of those seasons.

 During her time at Notre Dame, the Irish have led their conference in caused turnovers in five different campaigns.
 The 2017 squad featured two IWLCA All-Americans: Casey Pearsall (first team) and Cortney Fortunato (second team).
 In 2015, Sullivan became Notre Dame’s first-ever defensive finalist for the Tewaaraton Trophy, and Sullivan repeated as a Tewaaraton Trophy finalist in 2016.
 Among other accolades awarded to Irish players, Margaret Smith was named a Tewaaraton Trophy nominee and the co-Defensive Player of the Year nationally following Powell’s first season.

 Powell spent three seasons at James Madison as the associate head coach and defensive coordinator.
 While with the Dukes, Powell helped JMU win the 2011 Colonial Athletic Association Championship to secure an automatic berth in the NCAA Championship.
 She helped mentor four all-CAA defenders, including Cally Chakrian, who twice earned a spot on the IWLCA All-South second team and was named the 2012 CAA Defensive Player of the Year.

 The 2007 George Mason alum helped the Dukes’ defense rank in the top 30 nationally for scoring defenses in all three seasons, including a No. 9 ranking during the aforementioned 2011 season.
 In addition to her on-the-field coaching duties, Powell was the recruiting coordinator, the director of camps, clinics and fundraising and planned the travel for the team during the season among many other tasks.